SorrowVibezz/quizlet-hack/README.md

 # quizlet-hack

-- Works in a live game only
+- Works in live games only
 - Auto answers (picks the right ones obviously)

 # tutorial